 The filter time is a factory applied averaging tool used to help maintain steady control in high EMI environments.
 The filter time should not be adjusted without consulting SSI.
 Clicking on this value will display an input box from which the user can select a new value.
-The range is 0 to 32767.
+The range is 0 to 30.
+If the value is set above 30, the value will automatically be reset to 0.